dojo/interop/README.md

 export default App;
 ```

-This would result, when displayed through a projector, the Dijit Calendar which every time the date changed, it would log the new date
+The result, when displayed through a projector, is a Dijit Calendar which will log the new date to the console every time the date is changed.
-to the console.

 It is also possible to use a Dijit container, like `dijit/layout/ContentPane`, but children of a wrapped Dijit widget can only other
 wrapped Dijits.
-You cannot place virtual DOM children (node from `v()`) or other non Dijit widgets as children.
+You cannot place virtual DOM children (nodes from `v()`) or other non Dijit widgets as children.

-The `DijitWrapper` takes an optional second argument, which is the `tagName` that should be used when the widgeting system needs to create a DOM node to root a widget.
+The `DijitWrapper` takes an optional second argument, `tagName`, which should be used when the widgeting system needs to create a DOM node to root a widget.
 By default it uses `div`.

-For most existing Dojo 1 Dijits, the typings can be found at [dojo/typings](https://github.com/dojo/typings) and can be installed via npm via `npm install dojo-typings`.
-User created Dijits should be able to be used with the `DijitWrapper` though they need to ensure that they adhere to the minimum interface described in the `/dijit/interfaces.d.ts` that is part of this package.
+For most existing Dojo 1 Dijits, the TypeScript typings can be found at [dojo/typings](https://github.com/dojo/typings) and can be installed via npm via `npm install dojo-typings`.
+User created Dijits may be used with the `DijitWrapper` provide they adhere to the minimum interface described in the `/dijit/interfaces.d.ts` that is part of this package.

 ### ReduxInjector